 Hyren had to make do with allowing them a moment of pause to take in the ethereal scene before pressing them onward.
 “Don’t speak unless spoken to,” he muttered, directing his words mostly at Blynn.

-The doors opened in anticipation of their arrival and the commander escorted his “guests” into the expansive bridge of the ship.
-Large screens covered the walls on either side of them, and situated everywhere were banks of computers and consoles, staffed by Neopets wearing uniforms and headsets, occasionally accompanied by a robot Petpet or two.
+The doors opened as they neared, and the commander escorted his “guests” into the expansive bridge of the ship.
+Large screens covered the walls on either side of them, and Neopets wearing uniforms and headsets sat at banks of computers and consoles, occasionally accompanied by a robot Petpet or two.
 The far wall’s vast semicircular curve was taken up entirely by an enormous holographic map displaying numerous star systems and the movements of Virtupets troops and their enemies.

 On a platform jutting out past the edge of the upper terrace, over the abyss beyond, stood two figures.
 One, a hulking, dusky blue Blumaroo in bronze and black armour, had his arms folded behind his back as he conversed tersely with the other.
 This second entity was clothed in a long black cloak, a dark hole on the hologram-blue backdrop.